 We believe the ability for our students to create and articulate a vision for their future, develop a plan to work towards that vision, and exhibit the openness and flexibility to practice new behaviors is central to success in college and in life.

 This is Our Approach

-Our approach improves communication, increases curiosity, and creates the motivation that accelerates change.
-Our support is orchestrated in the following cycles of discovery as illustrated in the ICT*:
+Our approach improves communication, increases curiosity, and creates the motivation that accelerates intentional change.
+Our support is orchestrated in the following cycles of discovery as illustrated in the Intentional Change Theory*: